Search SDK for iOS

 Drop-in UI support

-Have no need for custom UI and ready to get started?
-We have you covered with an easy-to-blend UI that doesn’t require extensive binding to current components and navigation flow.
+If you don't require a custom UI and are ready to get started, we've got you covered.
+Our Search SDK provides an easy-to-integrate UI that doesn't need extensive binding to your existing components and navigation flow.

 Requirements